We are lawyers who are passionate about technology and its potential to change the way our industry works.

 Our own experiences shape our mission to build better products for legal professionals.

-We know what the problems are firsthand so we develop solutions that are both effective and practical.
+We have firsthand knowledge about the major pain points that exist, so we can develop solutions that are both effective and practical.

 Our goal isn’t to “disrupt” your practice, but to give you the right tools to eliminate inefficiencies and to automate tedious tasks.

 Yaroslav Riabinin is an intellectual property lawyer with a Bachelor’s degree in Cognitive Science and Artificial Intelligence and a Master's degree in Computer Science from the University of Toronto.

-He taught computer programming at the university and his graduate research in Computational Linguistics was the basis for several publications, including a chapter in a book.
+He taught computer programming at the University of Toronto, and his graduate research in Computational Linguistics was the basis for several publications, including a chapter in a book.

 He has worked at two prominent IP law firms, preparing and prosecuting patent applications for clients such as BlackBerry and Samsung.